kalaspuff/tomodachi/README.md

-This example portrays a middleware function which adds trace spans around the function, with the trace context populated from a
-\"traceparent header\" value collected from a SNS message\' message attribute.
+This example portrays a middleware function which adds trace spans around the function, with the trace context populated from a "traceparent header" value collected from a SNS message' message attribute.
 The topic name and SNS message identifier is also added as attributes to the trace span.